-1st (Fall) Semester
+1st (Fall) Term

-During Fall and Winter semesters (Sept 2020 to March 2021), MESP and MESPOM curricula run parallel.
-The first half of the Fall semester is organized by three introductory Foundational Courses:
+During the Fall and Winter Term (Sept 2022 to March 2023), MESP and MESPOM curricula run parallel.
+The first third of the Fall Term is organized by four Foundational Courses:

-- 1) Introduction to Environmental Sciences (IES) - 2) Introduction to Environmental Policy and Society (IEP) - 3) Introduction to Environmental Management (IEM)
+- 1) Introduction to Environmental Sciences: The Non-Human Biosphere (NHB) - 2) Introduction to Environmental Sciences: Humans and the Biosphere (HB) - 3) Introduction to Environmental Policy and Society (IEP) - 4) Introduction to Environmental Management (IEM)

-MESP students must select two Foundational Courses, whilst MESPOM students must take all three (IES or IEP may be taken for audit).
+All students must select three Foundational Courses for grade, whilst IEM is mandatory for MESPOM students.
 The main objective of these courses is to 'bridge' various initial competencies of the students and equip them with the skills necessary for further mastering environmental studies, therefore students are strongly advised to select courses that build needed strengths.

-Five Advanced Clusters are introduced in the second half of the Fall semester, namely:
+Four Advanced Clusters are then introduced in the Fall Term, namely:

-- 1) Energy Transitions and Climate Change (ETC) - 2) Environmental and Resource Governance (ERG) - 3) Environmental Justice, Politics and Humanities (JPH) - 4) Resource Management and Pollution Control (RMP) - 5) Sustainable Management of Socio-Ecological Systems (SES)
+- 1) Energy Transitions and Climate Change (ETC) - 2) Environmental Governance, Politics, and Justice (GPJ) - 3) Resource Management and Pollution Control (RMP) - 4) Sustainable Management of Socio-Ecological Systems (SES)

-All students must select three Advanced Clusters to develop more advanced knowledge in these areas, followed by the Student Conference.
+All students must select two Advanced Clusters to develop more advanced knowledge in these areas, followed by the Student Conference.
 To build research skills and understanding, all students are required to take Environmental Research Methods as well as Academic Writing to develop writing skills in an academic context.
-MESP students are additionally required to take Thesis Preparation I which will help students work towards a viable MS thesis topic.
+MESP students are additionally required to take Thesis Preparation I which will help students work towards a viable thesis topic.

-&lt;sup>1For MESPOM students, these areas will include ecosystem management and either pollution and environmental control or preventative environmental strategies
+1For MESPOM students, these areas will include ecosystem management and either pollution and environmental control or preventative environmental strategies

-2nd (Winter) Semester
+2nd (Winter) Term

-The 2nd (Winter) Semester has further elective courses grouped in the Advanced Clusters as well as several Methodological Tools and Techniques courses.
+The 2nd (Winter) Term has further elective courses grouped in Advanced Clusters including a cluster of Professional Skills and Methods courses.
 Here, students can specialize in either one or two clusters, or, in exceptional cases, create a self-design study track:

-- Students wishing to specialize in ONE advanced cluster must take at least 6 CEU/12 ECTS credits in one advanced cluster, and at least 2 CEU/4 ECTS credits from Methodological Tools and Techniques courses. - Students wishing to specialize in TWO advanced clusters must take at least 4 CEU/8 ECTS credits each from both advanced clusters, at least 2 CEU/4 ECTS credits from Methodological Tools and Techniques courses, and at least a further 2 CEU/4 ECTS credits from any of the courses offered by the Department in the Winter Semester. - In exceptional cases, students wishing to create a self-design study track must work with their faculty mentor to design and justify a study plan that meets the minimum credit requirement of their program, respects any prerequisites and/or mandatory courses, and includes at least 2 CEU/4 ECTS credits from Methodological Tools and Techniques courses.
-The study track must be approved by your faculty mentor, a 2nd faculty member, and the Masters Programs Committee (MPC).
+- Students wishing to specialize in ONE advanced cluster must take at least 6 CEU/12 ECTS credits in one advanced cluster, with at least 2 CEU/4 ECTS credits from Professional Skills and Methods courses, and at least a further 2 CEU/4 ECTS credits from any of the courses offered by the Department in the Winter Term. - Students wishing to specialize in TWO advanced clusters must take at least 4 CEU/8 ECTS credits each from both advanced clusters, with at least 2 CEU/4 ECTS credits from Professional Skills and Methods courses. - In exceptional cases, students wishing to create a self-design study track must work with their faculty mentor to design and justify a study plan that meets the minimum credit requirement of their program, respects any prerequisites and/or mandatory courses, and includes at least 2 CEU/4 ECTS credits from Professional Skills and Methods courses.
+The study track must be approved by your faculty mentor and the Masters Programs Director.

-This semester runs until the end of March, after which MESPOM students proceed with the Spring Semester at the University of the Aegean (see Appendix 4), which lasts until early July, while MESP students start their 4-month Research Semester, which may include a research trip abroad for a period of up to one month, if required by the thesis topic.
-Students in the MESP program must complete 2 CEU/4 ECTS credits of thesis preparation per semester in addition to the other requirements.
+This Term runs until the end of March, after which MESPOM students proceed with the Spring Term at the University of the Aegean, which lasts until early July, while MESP students start their 3-4-month Research Term, which may include a research trip abroad for a period of up to one month, if required by the thesis topic.
+Students in the MESP program must complete 3 CEU/6 ECTS credits of thesis preparation in the Winter and Spring Terms in addition to the other requirements.